 Prepares students interested in becoming pharmacists for transfer to a 4-year institution.
 The courses outlined in the program of study have been carefully selected using the basic admission requirements for a number of pharmacy programs as a guide.
-This program prepares students with a solid foundation using a set of carefully selected courses, which will maximize the transfer of course work.
-These courses were selected considering the general admission criteria used by pharmacy schools and the formal transfer agreements HFC maintains with many of the universities throughout Michigan.
-Pre-Pharmacy students are strongly encouraged to work closely with the Pharmacy Coordinator before they select their courses in order to be certain that these courses are covered by the transfer agreements.
+Provides students with a solid foundation using a set of carefully selected courses, which will maximize the transfer of course work.
+Courses were selected to include the general admission criteria used by pharmacy schools and formal transfer agreements HFC maintains with many of the universities throughout Michigan.
+Pre-Pharmacy students are strongly encouraged to work closely with the Pre-Pharmacy coordinator before they select their courses.

 HFC offers our students two distinct program options.
-The first option is the Pre-Pharmacy Academic Transfer program, which is designed for the transfer of course work for those students primarily interested in applying to pharmacy schools.
-The second program option at HFC is our one-year Pharmacy Technician program.
-The technician curriculum prepares the students for employment assisting pharmacists after completion of the program.
-Unlike the Pre-Pharmacy program, the courses in the Pharmacy Technician program prepare students for employment immediately and not for transfer nor for those students primarily interested in applying to pharmacy schools.
-(See the Pharmacy Technician brochure for more information on that one-year certificate program).
+The first option is the Pre-Pharmacy Academic Transfer program, which is designed for the transfer of course work by students primarily interested in applying to pharmacy schools.
+The second program option at HFC is a one-year Pharmacy Technician program.
+The technician curriculum prepares the students for employment assisting pharmacists.
+Courses in the Pharmacy Technician program prepare students for employment immediately.
+Pharmacy technician courses do not transfer to pharmacy schools.
+(See the Pharmacy Technician brochure for more information on the one-year certificate program).

-If a student’s primary intent is on becoming a pharmacist, then the Associate in Science Degree in Pre-Pharmacy program is the curriculum which should be followed.
+NOTE: If a student’s primary intent is to become a pharmacist, the Associate in Science Degree in Pre-Pharmacy is the program of study which should be followed.

-- Apply biological concepts and principals in the anallysis of biological processes
+- Apply biological concepts and principals in the analysis of biological processes.

 Admission to pharmacy schools is highly competitive and very selective.
 Typically, pharmacy programs will use some variation of grades and admission test scores in their selection process.
-The specific admission criteria for schools of pharmacy vary between each individual program.
-For a list of the three programs in Michigan as well as the 17 plus pharmacy programs in the general Midwest region, please contact the Health Careers office.
-Because admission to pharmacy schools is so competitive, students interested in becoming a pharmacist should explore all of their options and need to review the current admission requirements for not just one but several pharmacy schools.
+The specific admission criteria for schools of pharmacy vary with each individual program.
+There are three pharmacy programs in Michigan as well as the 17+ pharmacy programs in the general Midwest region.
+Because admission to pharmacy schools is so competitive, students interested in becoming a pharmacist should explore all of their options, including current admission requirements for multiple pharmacy schools.

-HFCC maintains close contact with a number of pharmacy programs in an effort to keep the program of study and course transfer agreements up-to-date.
-Annually, admission representatives from a number of pharmacy programs are on campus to visit with and discuss their programs with HFCC students.
+HFC maintains close contact with many pharmacy programs in an effort to keep the program of study and course transfer agreements up-to-date.
+Annually, admission representatives from a number of pharmacy programs are on campus to visit and discuss their programs with HFC students.